johnsblevins/AzureLandingZones/Templates/userlz/userlz-internal/README.md

 ```

 # Pipeline Components
-## Deploy Components into Enterprise Scale Landing Zone (EntLZ)
-For organizations who have not already deployed their Enterprise Landing Zone scaffolding it is recommended to use the Enterprise Scale Landing Zone templates in this repository to deploy the enterprise level scaffolding which includes a Management Group for onboarding new subs, Management Groups for Internal Production and Non-Production subs and the default infrastructure components including Default VNET with Hub Peering and require User Defined Routes and NSGs to enforce internal connectivity requirements.

-For organizations who have already deployed their Enterprise landing zone scaffolding the following components should be added to your existing CICD pipeline deployment to enable the solution.

 ## Provision EA Subscription
 The API documented [HERE](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/programmatically-create-subscription-preview?tabs=rest) is used to create the EA subscription.
 Ensure you are using the **2019-10-01-preview** version of the API when making the call for it to work properly.